openfoodfacts/openfoodfacts-auth/README.md

 # Configuring Clients

 No clients are pre-configured in the production and staging instances.
 We only use OIDC clients (not SAML).
+Clients are configured on the Open Food Facts realm (not master).

 ## Internal Backend Client